 Protecting your Bank Account from Creditors

-The answer to how to protect your bank account from creditors and garnishment depends on collection laws in your state.
+To protect your bank account from creditors and from garnishment, you first have to start with the collection laws in your state.
 When one party to a lawsuit is awarded a money judgment against the other party in Florida, the presiding judge is not going to write a check to the prevailing party.
 In some cases, the losing party voluntarily pays the judgment.
 In other instances, the losing party is either unable or unwilling to pay.
 In those those cases, the prevailing party—the judgment creditor—must take steps to collect the money from the judgment debtor.
 The lawsuit loser—the debtor—tries to resist payment and make it difficult for the winner to collect the judgment.
 Judgment debtors need legal advice about how they may protect money after losing a lawsuit.

 The first thing to understand is what legal tools a creditor will likely use to collect money on a judgment.